-Mechanical energy can be defined as the ability to produce a mechanical work that a body possesses due to causes of mechanical origin, such as its position or its speed.
-There are two forms of mechanical energy that are kinetic energy and potential energy.
+Mechanical energy can be defined as the ability to produce mechanical work that a body possesses due to causes of mechanical origin, such as its position or its speed.
+There are two forms of mechanical energy that are:

-The kinetic energy of a body is associated with its speeds, linear and angular, and its mass).
-Actually, kinetic energy is the energy you are using at a given moment.
-Potential energy, as the word itself indicates, is the energy that you can potentially obtain.
-For example, if we hold a ball with the hand it has the potential energy equivalent to the kinetic energy that it would have if we let it go.
-If we release the ball and fall, it will start to acquire speed and therefore kinetic energy.
-As the kinetic energy increases, the potential energy decreases.
-In this case, the mechanical energy always remains constant.
+The kinetic energy of a body is associated with its velocities, linear and angular, and its mass).
+Actually, kinetic energy is the energy you are using at any given time.
+Potential energy, as the word itself indicates, is the energy you can potentially get.

 - An electric motor converts electrical energy into mechanical energy.
 By supplying electric current to the motor we obtain a mechanical movement, the rotation of an axis.
-This axis, being an element with a certain mass and speed (angular velocity), has kinetic energy and, therefore, mechanical energy.
+This axis, being an element with a certain mass and speed (angular velocity) has kinetic energy

 - A generator converts mechanical energy into electrical energy.
 It is the same case of the electric motor, but in the opposite direction.

-- A hydroelectric power plant converts the mechanical energy of water into a storage dam into electrical energy.
+- A hydroelectric power station converts the mechanical energy of the water in a storage dam into electrical energy.
 Before opening the gates, all the water accumulated behind the gate has potential energy.
-When opening the gate, the water comes out under pressure with a certain speed, therefore, it becomes kinetic energy.
-The outgoing water interacts with a turbine that will be responsible for converting the kinetic energy into electrical energy.
-It's what we call hydraulic power.
+When you open the gate, the water comes out under pressure with a certain speed, therefore, it is converted into kinetic energy.
+The outgoing water interacts with a turbine that will be in charge of converting kinetic energy into electrical energy.
+It is what we call hydraulic energy.

-- An internal combustion engine is a thermal engine that obtains mechanical energy from chemical energy by burning fuel (diesel, gasoline, etc.).
-In the case of a car, this mechanical energy is used to travel.
+- An internal combustion engine is a thermal engine that draws mechanical energy from chemical energy by burning fuel (diesel, gasoline, etc.).
+In the case of a car, this mechanical energy is used to move.
 In the case of a thermal power plant, it is used.

-- A steam engine converts the thermal energy of steam into mechanical energy.
+- A steam engine converts the thermal energy of the steam into mechanical energy.
 In this case you can also analyze how the steam is obtained.
-To convert water into steam you need heat energy, this energy can be obtained in many ways, by solar thermal energy (unusual in these cases) or with the combustion of fossil fuels such as coal, for example.
+To convert water into steam, heat energy is needed, this energy can be obtained in many ways, by thermal solar energy (unusual in these cases) or by burning fossil fuels such as coal, for example.

 - A turbine converts the kinetic energy of a gas or liquid stream into mechanical energy.
-As we have said in the case of hydraulic energy.
+As we have commented in the case of hydraulic energy.

 Distinction of other types of energy with mechanical energy

-The classification of energy in different types often follows the limits of the fields of study in the natural sciences.
+The classification of energy into different types often follows the limits of the fields of study in the natural sciences.

 Chemical energy is the type of potential energy stored in chemical bonds and is studied in chemistry.
 An example is gunpowder.
-Providing a bit of heat to the gunpowder produces an exothermic chemical reaction, that is, with energy release to the outside.
+By supplying a little heat to the powder, an exothermic chemical reaction occurs, that is, with the release of energy to the outside.